The Hungerford Town Band is a thriving and successful band. Its roots go back more than 140 years.

 At a meeting on 5 Jul 1911 in the Plume Hotel, it was decided to form a band of all wind instruments.
 (It is likely that the earlier band had a variety of other instruments as well).

-At this meeting, Mr Joseph Vincent was elected bandmaster and a committee was formed.
+At this meeting, Mr Joseph Vincent, a good musician hailing from London, was elected bandmaster and a committee was formed.
 The committee met just one week later to discuss the quotations received for instruments. and accepted Hawkes and Sons for £60.0.0 (£57.10.0 for cash!).
+Mr Vincent was able to teach brass and woodwind, as well as acting as conductor.

 On 31 Jul 1911, Miss Mary Sawbridge handed each member the instrument he was to play, and the Constable, Mr Allright, was elected president at a very happy gathering in the Corn Exchange.